itsmanwar/DbToEntity/README.md

 ## Installation

-You can install `dbgen` as a global .NET tool.
+You can install `db2entity` as a global .NET tool.

 ### 1. Pack the Tool
 Navigate to the root of the solution and pack the CLI project: